-- Overview of course expectations, studio space, and materials.
+September 2 Overview of course expectations, studio space, and materials.

 Responsible studio etiquette, safe handling / disposal of materials.

-Assignment: Read the Introduction to The Story of Art by E.H.
+Assignment: Read Introduction to The Story of Art by E.H.
 Gombrich.
 Write a half-page reflection on points of interest.
-Bring painting surfaces for the next session. - Group discussion on the assigned essay and reflections.
+Bring painting surfaces for the next session.

+September 9 Group discussion on the assigned essay and reflections.
 Introduction to basic Albers color theory and exercises.
 Color grid exercise and introduction to the master copy assignment.

-Assignment: Complete the color grid exercise, research two different master copies(know the basics of the artists), and read the excerpt from Ways of Seeing by John Berger. - February 11 Selection of master copy images and painting session.
-Assignment: Finish the master copy painting and read Amy Sillman's On Color. - February 18 Stretching and preparing canvases.
-Introduction to self portrait with drawing exercises.
-Viewing: Art21 video on Aliza Nisenbaum.
+Assignment: Complete the color grid, research two different master copies and read Amy Sillman 's On Color.

+September 16 Selection of master copy images and start painting.

+Assignment: Finish the master copy.

+September 23 Drawing exercises and continue on the second master copy.
+Viewing:

+Art21 video on Aliza Nisenbaum.

-Assignment: Finish the self-portrait and bring three objects to create a still life for the next session. - February 25 Introduction to still life painting focusing on composition, light, shadow, and form.
+Assignment: Finish the self-portrait and bring three objects to create a still life for the next session.

+September 30 Stretching canvases and introduction to still life painting focusing on composition, light, shadow, and form.

 Assignment: Continue working on still life paintings.
-Complete two paintings that focus on different angles and details. - March 4 Midterm group critiques: Assessment of work and progress so far through group and individual critiques.
-Introduction on "How to critique".
+Complete three paintings that focus on different angles, details and style.